terryc321/monadic-combinatory-parsers/countdown/README.md

-- with four values the stack program can be this a b op c d op op a b op c op d op
+- with four values the stack program can be this a b op c d op op a b op c op d op a b c d op op op

+the above are different in that

 -------------------------------------------------------------------------